changlinli/shuangrimu/drafts/language-agnostic-intro-to-dependent-types.md

 /*
  * This is how we create a new type
  *
  * Type constructors are the atomic "building blocks" of our programs.
-Every
+Most
- * non-function expression ultimately evaluates to one of these constructors of
+ * non-function expressions ultimately evaluates to one of these constructors of
  * some type.
  *
  * We can create the usual primitive types this way, such as `Boolean`.
 We'll